Concern rises for White House residence staff as their workplace emerges as a virus hot spot

 “It’s a little place.
 It’s tight, little rabbit warrens up in there,” says Charles Allen.

-At the start of pandemic, residence staff adhered to CDC guidance and wore masks out of concern for their own health and the health of the first family, according to a former staffer.
+At the start of pandemic, absent directives from their bosses, residence staff “took it upon themselves” to adhere to CDC guidance and wore masks out of concern for their own health and the health of the first family, according to a former staffer.

 By April, Melania Trump had required the use of masks for the residence staff as well as political staff in her East Wing offices, Grisham confirmed.
 Then, as now, the president actively encouraged administration officials and his supporters to eschew them.

-At home, behind closed doors, the first family was trying to limit their viral exposure, while going to rallies and other events without masking or social distancing, and then returning back to their residence staff at the White House.
+At home, behind closed doors, the first family was trying to limit its viral exposure, while going to rallies and other events without masking or social distancing, and then returning back to their residence staff at the White House.
 Former staffers doubt the first family ever wear masks around the staff

 “On one hand, it’s what he should have done,” says Kass, the Obama chef, of the mask mandate at the residence.
 “But it’s also pretty unforgivable that you would take those steps for the family, but not for the rest of the people that work there — or for the country.”